pkgw/pwkit/docs/source/foundations/io.rst

    contents and return sub-paths matching the given shell-style glob pattern.

-.. automethod:: Path.iterdir

-   Assuming the path is a directory, generate a sequence of sub-paths corresponding to its contents.

-.. automethod:: Path.scandir

 .. method:: Path.joinpath(*args)

    Combine this path with several new components.
 If one of the